zhiying318/gemma3-object-detection/README.md

 To reproduce the dataset or modify it for your use case, refer to the script [`create_dataset.py`](./create_dataset.py).

+If encountered problem like `ValueError: Invalid pattern: ‘**’ can only be an entire path component`, please do `pip install -U datasets huggingface_hub fsspec` or `uv pip install -U datasets huggingface_hub fsspec` to fix the problem.

 ## ⚙️ Setup and Installation